hipe/tmx/cull/doc/issues/006-the-function-narrative.md

 any) an enity stream that wraps the above.

-when there are no map-ishes, the aggregator gets the upstream "raw". when there is no aggregator our result is the resultant estream of the map-ishes. when there are neither map-ishes nor aggregator our result is simply the upstream.
+when there are no map-ishes, the aggregator gets the upstream "raw". when there is no aggregator our result is the resultant stream of the map-ishes. when there are neither map-ishes nor aggregator our result is simply the upstream.